Difficult Conversations: Air quality experts to discuss ways to clean up the air that we breathe

 He will be joined by the Director of the National Centre for Earth Observation (NCEO), hosted at Space Park Leicester, and researchers from the Centre for Environmental Health and Sustainability for the latest instalment of Leicester’s Difficult Conversations series, in celebration of the University's Centenary year.

-The free event, to be hosted at the University of Leicester’s Brookfield campus on Thursday 7 July 2022 (6.30pm to 8.30pm), will examine different air quality challenges faced across the world, and the means by which they could be mitigated.
+The free event (Difficult Conversations: every breath we take), to be hosted at the University of Leicester’s Brookfield campus on Thursday 7 July 2022 (6.30pm to 8.30pm), will examine different air quality challenges faced across the world, and the means by which they could be mitigated.

 Panellists for the discussion, followed by a public Q&A, include;